 While it may seem logical to focus on the tried-and-true opportunities within your industry, this approach prevents your business from capitalizing on smaller opportunities that could help you grow.
 Change is constant in business, and in order to remain competitive, companies must be agile.
 These days, the future is more turbulent than ever, with economic shifts, technological advances, and new competitors entering the market.
 To stay relevant, it is important to explore growth opportunities outside your core business.

-According to de Sterke, only 1 of every 9 companies achieves sustainable and profitable growth for two simple reasons:
+Only 1 of every 9 companies are able to achieve sustainable and profitable growth for two simple reasons:

 - They ignore the small opportunities that could be the big businesses of the future.